AleksHuc/DF-Labs/en/lab3/lab3.md

     ├─nbd0p3   43:3    0    1K  0 part
     └─nbd0p5   43:5    0  1.4G  0 part /mnt/nbd0p5

-The system did not automatically detect any RAID array, so let's try detecting it using the `mdadm` tool and recheck the attached disk with the `lsblk` command.
+No RAID array was detected automatically by the system, so try using the `mdadm` tool using the `--assemble` and `--scan` flags and check the RAID array that we ran with the `-detail` flag.
+We again check the attached disks using the `lsblk` command.

-    mdadm --assemble /dev/md0
+    mdadm --assemble --scan

     mdadm: /dev/md0 has been started with 2 drives.